Brantley County DUI Court Process

 1. Arraignment (First Appearance)

-• When it Happens: The arraignment is usually your first court appearance, occurring within a few weeks of your arrest.
-The exact date will be on your citation or provided by the court.
+• When it happens: The arraignment is usually the first court appearance after your arrest.
+It typically takes place within a few weeks of your arrest date.

 2. Pre-Trial Hearings